Basantae/ColourSchemeChanger/README.md

 # 🎨 Color Scheme Changer

-A simple JavaScript practice project that allows users to change the background color of the webpage with the click of a button.
-It's designed to help beginners understand basic DOM manipulation and event handling in JavaScript.
+Check this out at -https://basantae.github.io/ColourSchemeChanger/ A simple JavaScript practice project that allows users to change the background color of the webpage with the click of a button.

 ## 🚀 Features